 Less than one week ago, the Brewers recalled right-hander Aaron Wilkerson from Class AAA Colorado Springs and demoted Arcia.
 Through the midway point of the regular season, the biggest offensive drawback has surrounded the man who played 153 games (starting 137) for Milwaukee last year.
 What hurts is that two players who once manned the middle infield for the Crew and were subsequently looked at as flotsam after Doug Melvin stepped down from being the main shot-caller – Cincinnati second basemen Scooter Gennett and Seattle shortstop Jean Segura – are top-five hitters in their respective leagues.

 Sure, hindsight is twenty-twenty, and the odds of betting on an elite prospect (Arcia) who is four years younger than a veteran (Segura) are good.
-Undoubtedly, the Brewers’ brass thought unloading Segura in early 2016 would prove them prescient, as they waited for Arcia to join the Show, which he would do months later after posting a .312 average and being a consistent on-base threat in the Venezuelan Winter League, as a 20-year-old among veterans.
+Undoubtedly, the Brewers’ brass thought unloading Segura in early 2016 would prove them prescient, as they waited for Arcia to join the Show, – something he would do months later, after posting a .312 average and being a consistent on-base threat in the Venezuelan Winter League, as a 20-year-old among veterans.

 Experimenting with Arcia’s mechanics from now until July 20 – the date of the team’s return from the All-Star break – is harmless, knowing that the team is in first and will be regaining the all-purpose talents of Lorenzo Cain in the coming days.
-Assuming they don’t trade a spare big-league outfielder and an infielder from the minors to acquire Manny Machado from Baltimore or Starlin Castro, a converted shortstop, from Miami, the best-case scenario would see Miller as only a pinch-hitter come postseason time, and Arcia recalibrating his plate discipline.
-However, if it is a mechanics issue, which would have to be fixed during the offseason and spring training, the Brewers have to be keen with their September call-ups and whom they stack their bench with.
+Assuming they don’t trade a spare big-league outfielder and an infielder from the minors to acquire Manny Machado from Baltimore, or Starlin Castro, a converted shortstop, from Miami, the best-case scenario would see Miller as only a pinch-hitter come postseason time, while Arcia recalibrates his plate discipline.
+However, if it is a mechanics issue, which would have to be fixed during the offseason and spring training, the Brewers have to be keen with their September call-ups and with whom they stack their bench.

-Fortunately, after seeing a batting average decline precipitously (.277 to .197), an OPS drop over 240 points, and a propensity to swing at pitches outside the zone, all within a 10-month window, it seems that Arcia only needs to get his head straight and focused, not reboot his stance.
-As fans have learned this year, with the proliferation of transactions and internal moves across all levels, the Brewers are fine-tuning the team off production – not nameplates.
+Fortunately, after seeing a batting average decline precipitously (.277 to .197), an OPS drop over 240 points, and a propensity to swing at pitches outside the zone, all within a 10-month window, it seems that Arcia only needs to get his head straight and focused – not reboot his stance.
+As fans have learned this year, with the proliferation of transactions and internal moves across all levels, the Brewers are fine-tuning the team based off raw production – not nameplates.

 With minor-league names, from Mauricio Dubon to Jean Carmona, this year could prove vital for Arcia’s future and the devotion the team has to him.
 Even recent call-up Nate Orf, who is primarily a second baseman, pinch hit and played short for the remainder of Tuesday’s game.
 Otherwise, Arcia could become an afterthought like Jean Segura once was, though, with a forgettable swing.